The Coronavirus and Small Business Law Series

 KEY BRING YOUR OWN DEVICE POLICIES

-A Bring Your Own Device Policy establishes the rules and conditions for use of a privately-owned devices.
-This includes work for and on behalf of your company; or to access, either locally or remotely, computer networks and data owned by your company.
+A Bring Your Own Device Policy establishes the rules and conditions for use of a privately-owned electronic devices.
+Generally speaking, this includes work for and on behalf of your company; or to access, either locally or remotely, computer networks and data owned by your company.

 These rules and conditions help ensure appropriate protection of company and customer information when stored on a privately-owned device and/or accessed through the device.

 Your Bring Your Own Device Policy should apply to information in all forms used by, for, and within the Company.

 - Correspondence (including e-mail, text messages, and instant messages)

 - Electronic or printed information